The much awaited visual album for Nadine's Wildest Dreams is available October 31st.

 “I had time to be vulnerable and be in touch with my emotions…When writing music, you don’t need anything else, just your safe space.”

 She described the creative process as really taking off during the pandemic.
-You would think that being in lockdown would stall it, but Nadine shared that her and the Careless Music team along with Isagani Palabyab did a lock in.
-The lock in was 2 weeks long where they continuously worked on the album.
-There were multiple studio sessions for the album and each time she recorded, she brought something different to the table.
+You would think that being in lockdown be a barrier, but Nadine shared that her and the Careless Music team along with Isagani Palabyab did a lock-in production.
+The lock-in was 2 weeks long where they continuously worked and fine-tuned the album.
+There were multiple studio sessions for the album and each time Nadine recorded, she brought something different to the table.
 She credits Bret, James, Haissam and the rest of the team for being supportive and guiding her in the right direction.

 “I had to listen to the guys…I feel really good about the album.”